themorlan/openREM/docs/celery-windows.rst

 it is advisable to launch them using batch files and configure Windows Task Scheduler to run each of these at system start-up.

-Celery will sometimes fall over during the execution of a long task.
-In this situation it will not restart on its own.
-Windows Task Scheduler can be used to restart Celery on a regular basis.
-In addition it can be used to ensure celery is running a few minutes prior to a scheduled PACS query.
+Celery will sometimes fall over during the execution of a long task, If Celery frequently falls over on your system then Windows Task Scheduler can be used to restart Celery on a regular basis.
+The Task Scheduler can can be used to ensure celery is running a few minutes prior to scheduled PACS queries.

 An example batch file is shown below for running and restarting Celery.
-This calls separate batch files to shutdown and start Celery, and start Flower if needed.
+This calls separate batch files to start Celery and Flower, also shown below.

 Celery control batch file
 =========================